2006 FIFA World Cup final: FIFA sanctions

+respectively equivalent to €3,183 and €4,774.
+Since Zidane had already retired, he voluntarily served three days of community service on FIFA's behalf as a substitute for the match ban.

+Zidane and Materazzi's views

-Zidane only partly explained that repeated harsh insults about his mother had caused him to react.
+On 12 July, in an interview broadcast on French television, Zidane publicly apologised for his violent act and revealed that his reaction was not triggered by racist abuse but rather by severe and repeated insults directed by the Italian defender toward his family.
+Zidane only partly explained that repeated harsh maternal insults had caused him to react.
 Materazzi admitted trash talking Zidane, but argued that Zidane's behaviour had been very arrogant and that the remarks were trivial.
-Materazzi also insisted that he did not insult Zidane's mother (who was ill at the time), claiming, "I didn't talk about his mother, either.
-I lost my mother when I was fifteen, and even now I still get emotional talking about it".
+Materazzi also insisted that he did not insult Zidane's mother (who was ill at the time), saying, "I didn't talk about his mother, either.
+I lost my mother when I was fifteen, and even now I still get emotional talking about it."